-- The fluidity of mental illness: Keep in mind how the impact of mental illness can change from day to day. - Stigma: It is misguided, and effort should be made to make it a thing of the past. - The comparison of mental illnesses to a variety of physical illnesses: We would not ask someone to pull themselves together and white knuckle it to make the pancreas work the way it should, so why would we ask that of someone with a mental illness?
+- Gina mentioned the fluidity of mental illness.
+Keep in mind how the impact of mental illness can change from day to day. - Think about comparing mental illnesses to a variety of physical illnesses.
+We would not ask someone to pull themselves together and white knuckle it to make the pancreas work the way it should, so why would we ask that of someone with a mental illness?